Vaa3D/vaa3d_tools/hackathon/mBrainAligner/doc/Image_reg_pipeline_win.md

   ```

 The globally aligned image will be save in the `results` directory.
 If we use parameter `-p r+f+n`, the intensity normalization will be performed following the global registration.

+The detailed desciption of all avialble parameters can be found in `examples/run_script_windows.bat`.

   <center>
   <img src= https://github.com/Vaa3D/vaa3d_tools/blob/master/hackathon/mBrainAligner/doc/step_by_step_tutorial/image002.png width=70%>